-The future of cancer treatment and research: What IBM Watson means for
+The future of cancer treatment and research: What IBM Watson means for our patients

 At MD Anderson, we're constantly looking for innovative new ways to provide the best possible cancer treatment options for our patients as we work toward our mission of Making Cancer History®.